Thursday, 19 April 2012

 You pickin' up what I'm puttin' down?

-Starting to feel artistically stimulated, I popped in to Cass Arts on Berwick Street, but found myself slightly irritated by the whole chain-store vibe, their twee sloganism and the fact that those are the things we go to Soho to escape from.
+Starting to feel stimulated, I popped in to Cass Arts on Berwick Street, but found myself slightly irritated by the whole chain-store vibe, their twee sloganism and the fact that those are the things we go to Soho to escape from.
 So I got the fuck out of there as quick as humanly possible.

 Which led me A. Past that Soho stalwart Bill Nighy and B. In to Walker's Court.